rbilo/SYStool/README.md

 Command line python script which allows for some basic txt and sql operations, without using argparse for arguments.

 !!!IMPORTANT!!!
 TESTING FILES IN THE TESTING FOLDER ARE ROUGH AND UNFINISHED.
-I DO NOT RECCOMEND USING THEM FOR SENSETIVE TASKS TXTS USED IN CONJUNCTION WITH DBS HAVE TO BE FORMATTED VERY SPECIFICALLY IN ORDER TO PREVENT DATA LOSS (format guide below)
+I DO NOT RECCOMEND USING THEM FOR SENSETIVE TASKS.

+TXTS USED IN CONJUNCTION WITH DBS HAVE TO BE FORMATTED VERY SPECIFICALLY IN ORDER TO PREVENT DATA LOSS (format guide below)

 The purpose of this project was to write a small command line tool which can combine txts, manipulate dbs and convert the SQL data to txt and vice versa.